I came out in the audience warm up and says, is there any liberal here?

 Until they do so, we will continue to be a repressed Victorian society that misrepresents information, denies sexuality early, denies homosexual sexuality, particularly in teens, and leaves people abandoned with no place to go.

-Unless we start talking about sex, we're gonna be homeless.
+Unless we start talking about sex, we're going to be homeless.

 It doesn't make sense to me.